 Like a Persian carpet the stories weave a pattern that continues unabated.
 Like the little boy on the last page, it just goes on and on in circles.

-I can understand why it would have been hard for you to find a main stream publisher for the book.
-It is too complicated for them.” -SJ
+I can understand why it would have been hard for you to find a main stream publisher for the book.” -SJ